FNBBDevs/bruhanimate/README.md

 WinScreen.wrapper(render, args=(20, 0.2, " ", img,))

 # You can also render out the static animation without an image
-# In this case, only the specified backgroudn character will be rendered
+# In this case, only the specified background character will be rendered
 WinScreen.wrapper(render, args=(20, 0.2, " ", None,))

 ```